June 21, 2021

 The in-person workshop includes several recommendations participants to viewing to do at home, but in the virtual workshop, video is used to greater effect.
 The first eight and a half minutes of the Anglican Church of Canada’s documentary, Doctrine of Discovery: Stolen Lands, Strong Hearts, clearly sets out the Doctrine of Discovery as a preposterous concept, yet one that remains enmeshed in our legal system and culture.
 Even if you’ve watched this excellent video before, watching this section on terra nullius (empty land), after having viewed the map of Canada filling up with Indigenous names, is especially poignant.

 Esther Wesley, former administrator of the Anglican Healing Fund who was a contributor to the original workshop, has recorded a segment she wrote about Indigenous Knowledge, and then the workshop concludes with a short documentary about the reconciliation journey taken by one our facilitators, Cheryl Marek.
 “Realizing that the land was not empty before the first explorers came does not feel like a threat to me,” she says.
 “It’s like coming clean before God.
 We’re at a critical time right now where we have a chance to turn things around and continue to be here.
 And I think that working together is the way to go forward.”

 Launched in the week following the painful discovery of the remains of 215 Indigenous children on the grounds of the Tk’emlups (Kamloops) Residential School, the virtual Mapping Exercise offers a timely and important opportunity for learning and action.
-To book your virtual Mapping Exercise, please email Christine Hills.
+To book your virtual Mapping Exercise, please fill out this form.
 To learn more about the program visit pwrdf.org/mapping-exercise.